-The university has developed policies and procedures to comply with the federal government regulations regarding dealing with and reporting possible misconduct in science.
-Allegations of misconduct in science should be referred to the appropriate dean or appointing officer and the provost and vice president for Academic Affairs, or the research integrity officer (excerpted from Grand Valley State University Policy and Procedures for Handling Allegations of Misconduct in Science; for the complete policy refer to the Faculty Handbook).
-Students involved in research, who suspect that an incident of misconduct in science has occurred, should report the incident to the dean of their academic college or the research integrity officer.
+The university has developed policies and procedures to comply with the federal government regulations regarding dealing with and reporting possible misconduct.
+Allegations of misconduct should be referred to the appropriate dean or appointing officer or the provost and vice president for Academic Affairs, or the research integrity officer (excerpted from Grand Valley State University Policy and Procedures for Handling Allegations of Misconduct in Science; for the complete policy refer to the Faculty Handbook).
+Students involved in research, who suspect that an incident of misconduct has occurred, should report the incident to the dean of their academic college or the research integrity officer.

 Student Academic Grievance Procedures

 Academic grievances are generally defined as those (a) involving procedures, policies, and grades in courses, (b) those involving major, minor, or program (graduate or undergraduate) degree requirements, (c) those involving general undergraduate university graduation requirements such as general education, total credit, or residency requirements, or (d) graduate degree requirements such as total credit or residency requirements.
 Filing of a grievance is required by the end of the following regular semester after notification of grade or receipt of adverse decision.
 Appeals of decisions must take place 30 days after receipt of notification.

 a.
 Resolution of an academic grievance involving procedures, policies, and grades in individual courses.
 The resolution of academic grievances is based on two principles: first, that the resolution of a grievance should be sought at the lowest possible level, and second, that pathways for appeal exist for both faculty members and students.
 Resolution should be pursued as follows: